pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 1. Retrieve the existing config from PAS and Healthwatch using `docker run`
 1. Create a pipeline to upgrade Ops Manager

-TODO: link the above to the headers below
+TODO: link the above to the headers below (after design review)

 ## Retrieving Resources from Pivnet